 If you can, create or own a market

-A great example of a market maker strategy is Google.
-In the late 90s, while Google had a great search algorithm, it was Adwords (ad-buying platform) that created the lion share of value for Google.
+A great example of a market-maker strategy is Google.
+In the late 90s, while Google had a great search algorithm, it was Adwords (an ad-buying platform) that created the lion’s share of value for Google.
 Adwords is an advertising platform that is a market for “words” or search terms, where advertisers bid to advertise on particular search terms on Google search.
 Before Adwords, if you wanted to advertise online, or in a magazine, newspaper, or TV, you paid a set CPM (i.e., cost per thousand impressions) which was set and negotiated by the publisher.

 What Google did with Adwords changed the paradigm.
 Instead of setting a CPM to advertise on Google search terms, Google created individual markets between search terms and buyers wanting to advertise with those search terms.
 In creating a market where the search terms were the supply and buyers bid on and set the price of a Cost Per Click (i.e., CPC) for each search term, Google was able to maximize the potential revenue from search terms.
 If you’re a lawyer that wants to advertise on Google when someone searches for mesothelioma (i.e., terrible cancer that is caused by asbestos) you’ll have to pay upwards of $200 for every click.
 While, if you are running a shoe store, you’ll pay around $2 for every click if you want to advertise when someone searches for running shoes.
 The ability to let the buyers create the market-clearing price for a search term that costs Google almost nothing is a pretty profitable market-maker strategy.

 Also, check out our 114-page Market Analysis PowerPoint Template.